arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 - **Wake on LAN (WoL)**: The device can be programmed to detect certain types of packets and trigger an interrupt.
 - **Cable diagnostics**: The transceiver can detect issues with the Ethernet cable and determine its location.

-The `Arduino Mbed OS Opta Boards` has a built-in library that lets you use the onboard Ethernet PHY transceiver right out of the box, the `Ethernet` library; let's walk through an example code demonstrating some of the transceiver's capabilities.
+The `Arduino Mbed OS Opta Boards` core has a built-in library that lets you use the onboard Ethernet PHY transceiver right out of the box, the `Ethernet` library; let's walk through an example code demonstrating some of the transceiver's capabilities.
 The sketch below demonstrates how to establish Ethernet communication with a server, specifically "www.google.com."

 ```arduino
 /**